-- act as a point of contact with the three safeguarding partners; - liaise with the headteacher, if not the headteacher, to inform him or her of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - as required, liaise with the "case manager" (as per Part four) and the designated officer(s) at the local authority for child protection concerns in cases which concern a staff member; - liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs, or the named person with oversight for SEN in a college and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies; and act as a source of support, advice and expertise for all staff.
+- act as a point of contact with the three safeguarding partners; - liaise with the headteacher, if not the headteacher, to inform him or her of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations;

+• as required, liaise with the "case manager" (as per Part four) and the designated officer(s) at the local authority for child protection concerns in cases which concern a staff member and ensuring a responsible adult is with the child.

+• liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs, or the named person with oversight for SEN in a college and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies; and act as a source of support, advice and expertise for all staff.